 What you need:

 Blank Canvas: I got a 5 pack from Michael’s but any craft store will work.
-You can get whatever size you want, these canvas are hang ready.
+You can get whatever size you want, these canvases are hang ready.
 You don’t need any additional framing.
 I got this size because we were hanging the finished product up in my daughter’s room.

 Paintbrushes: I’m a crafter so I already had these in my stash.
 But you can get a variety pack from any craft store.
 Mine included brushes and sponges, don’t be afraid to get a variety.